markszulc/experience-manager-learn.en/help/forms/some-useful-integrations/two-factor-authentication.md

 * API specifications can be written in YAML or JSON.
 The format is easy to learn and readable to both humans and machines.

 To create your first swagger/OpenAPI file, please follow the [OpenAPI documentation](https://swagger.io/docs/specification/2-0/basic-structure/)

 >[!NOTE]
-> AEM Forms support OpenAPI Specification ver2 (fka Swagger).
+> AEM Forms supports OpenAPI Specification version 2.0 (fka Swagger).

 Use the [swagger editor](https://editor.swagger.io/) to create your swagger file to describe the operations that send and verify OTP code sent using SMS.
 The swagger file can be created in JSON or YAML format.
 The completed swagger file can be downloaded from [here](assets/two-factore-authentication-swagger.zip)